 How difficult is it too install?

 Not difficult at all.
 If you are a DIYer, this will be no problemo.
 Since we had to manufacture all of our holes in our bus, We had to drill a hole in the floor to stick the vent tube (comes with toilet) into it, I then stapled a screen to the bottom side of that hole via construction stapler so no bugs can come in.
+I just used a staple gun to secure it underneath the bus and then caulked the edges.
 Next you install the two side brackets the toilet will be secured to.
 These keep it from moving in travel and use, and easily unscrews (by hand, nice sized knobs) on each side for solids emptying.